Communist Party of Greece: The KKE and the Macedonian question

 Nikos Zachariadis, General Secretary of the Central Committee of the party, officially renounced KKE's policy of secession in 1945.
 Anti-KKE propaganda up-to-day added on this quote the will to collaborate for this goal with the Bulgarian organizations of the Internal Macedonian Revolutionary Organization and the Thracian Revolutionary Organisation.
 This is not mentioned on any of KKE official documents.
 The quote is referenced as KKE's policy for "giving Greek soil to the northern enemies of the country", a fact that can not be crossed referenced with any of KKE referenced literature of that era.

 During the civil war (1946–1949), an article written by Nikos Zachariadis expressed the KKE's strategy after the envisioned victory of the Democratic Army of Greece regarding what was then known as the "Macedonian Issue": "The Macedonian people will acquire an independent, united state with a coequal position within the family of free peoples' republics within the Balkans, within the family of Peoples' Republics to which the Greek people will belong.
 The Macedonian people are today fighting for this independent united state with a coequal position and is helping the DSE with all its soul".
 The policy of self-determination for Macedonia within a People's Republic was reiterated during the 5th KKE Central Committee meeting held in January 1949, which declared that the "Macedonian people participating in the liberation struggle would find their full national re-establishment as they want giving their blood for this acquisition [...]
 Macedonian Communists should pay great attentions to foreign chauvinist and counteractive elements that want to break the unity between the Greek and Macedonian people.
 This will only serve the monarcho-fascists and British imperialism".

-In order for KKE to clear up its position on the "Macedonian subject", the 6th Congress of its Central Committee was called a few months later, during which was clearly stated that KKE was fighting for a free Greece and for a common future for Greeks and Macedonians under the same state.
+In order for KKE to clear up its position on the "Macedonian issue", the 6th Congress of its Central Committee was called a few months later, during which was clearly stated that KKE was fighting for a free Greece and for a common future for Greeks and Macedonian Slavs under the same state.

 The issue was ended by Central Committee in 1954 with the withdrawal of the position of self-determination of minorities.
 In 1988, the General Secretary of KKE, Charilaos Florakis, once again presented KKE's political position on the matter in a speech to the Greek Parliament.
+In 2019, KKE voted against the Prespa agreement, opposing the Accession of North Macedonia to NATO and the use of the term "Macedonian" for the language and ethnicity, suggesting instead "Slavomacedonian", while accepting North Macedonia as the name of the country.